Standards and Instruction

 - English Language Development (ELD) Standards: innovative and renowned, these standards have been adapted by TESOL as the national model and are used by thousands of educators to set curricular goals, plan differentiated lessons, and measure student language growth.

-- Early English Language Development (E-ELD) Standards: designed for use by early childhood practitioners, the purpose of the E-ELD standards is to provide a developmentally sound framework for supporting, instructing, and assessing dual language learners, ages 2.5-5.5 years.
+- Early Language Development Standards: designed for use by early childhood practitioners, the purpose of the standards is to provide a developmentally sound framework for supporting, instructing, and assessing dual language learners, ages 2.5-5.5 years.

 - Can Do Descriptors: This publication contains an intuitive set of descriptors of students' linguistic abilities, useful for sharing with general education teachers, students, and parents to interpret test results or set goals for language development.